fitchtech/azure-devops/README.md

 With several deployment strategies in the deploy stage, deployments can be promoted on success or rejected on failure.
 For example, when using a canary deployment strategy for Kubernetes manifests.
 It can conditionally promote the canary pods on the success of test jobs and the ready state of canary pods.
 If the test jobs have failures then deployment jobs in the reject stage automatically delete the deployments that are not functioning.

 Additionally, these stages could use Infrastructure as Code (IaC) for blue/green deployments.
 For example, in the deploy stage, the green environment is deployed.
-Test the deployment and if they succeed swap the environments during the promote stage.
+Test the deployment and if they succeed swap the environments in the 'promote' stage.
 Promoting the green environment to blue and demoting the previous stack.
 Using the reject stage if the green stack fails.

 #### Kubernetes Canary Strategy